LLNL/variorum/src/docs/sphinx/Examples.rst

 ^^^^^^^^^^^^^^

 The example below gets the thermal temperatures before and after running some application.
-The ``print`` API prints the output in CSV format that is easily parsable by some data analysis framework, like `R` or `Python`.
+The ``print`` API prints the output in CSV format that can be easily parsed by a data analysis framework, such as `R` or `Python`.

 .. literalinclude:: ../../examples/ex-print-thermals.c
     :language: c